Wiener schnitzel: Preparation

 The dish is prepared from veal slices, butterfly cut, about 4 mm in thickness and lightly pounded flat, slightly salted, and rolled in flour, whipped eggs, and bread crumbs.
-The bread crumbs must not be pressed into the meat, so that they stay dry and can be "souffléd".
+The bread crumbs must not be pressed into the meat, so that they stay dry and can be "souffléd", enabling the breading to separate from the meat, giving the Schnitzel its characteristic light and puffy texture.
 Finally the Schnitzel is fried in a good proportion of lard or clarified butter at a temperature of 160-170 C until it is golden yellow.
 The Schnitzel must swim in the fat, otherwise it will not cook evenly: the fat cools too much and intrudes into the bread crumbs, moistening them.
 During the frying the Schnitzel is repeatedly slightly tossed around the pan.
 Also during the frying, fat can be scooped from the pan with a spoon and poured onto the meat.
 The Schnitzel is cooked after it turns golden yellow or brown.

-The dish is traditionally served in Austria with butterhead lettuce tossed with a sweetened vinaigrette dressing, optionally with chopped chives or onions, potato salad, cucumber salad, or parsley potatoes.
-In earlier days, the garnish consisted of capers and anchovies, nowadays a lemon slice and parsley are more common.
+The dish was traditionally served in Austria with butterhead lettuce tossed with a sweetened vinaigrette dressing, optionally with chopped chives or onions, potato salad, cucumber salad, or parsley potatoes.
+In recent times french fries have become common.

+In the early 20th century, the garnish consisted of capers and anchovies.

 Similar dishes

 A popular variation is made with pork instead of veal, because pork is cheaper than veal (usually about half the price).
 To avoid confusion, Austrian law requires that Wiener Schnitzel be made of veal.
 A schnitzel made of pork can be called Wiener Schnitzel vom Schwein ('Wiener schnitzel from pork') or Schnitzel Wiener Art ('Viennese style schnitzel').

 Similar dishes to Wiener schnitzel include Surschnitzel (from cured meat), and breaded turkey or chicken steaks.
 Similarly prepared dishes include cotoletta alla milanese, schnitzel cordon bleu filled with ham and cheese and Pariser Schnitzel.
 The American chicken-fried steak is often said to be closely related to Wiener schnitzel, the result of the adaptation of the recipe by German or Austrian immigrants to the Texas Hill Country to locally available ingredients.

 Tonkatsu is a similar, fried pork cutlet from Japanese cuisine, thicker than its European counterparts.

 In the Southern Cone, particularly in Argentina and Uruguay, a similar dish is milanesa.
 It is often served with french fries or mashed potatoes.

 In Israel, schnitzel is popular, first introduced by European Jews who immigrated to Israel during the middle decades of the twentieth century.
 Owing to food shortages at that time and the high cost of meat and veal, and due to kashrut laws that forbid eating pork, the local version was made of chicken breast, which was less expensive.
 To this day, Israeli schnitzel is made of chicken.
-Kashrut laws also forbid using milk, butter or similar dairy products with meat, so kosher schnitzel is prepared with cooking oil.
+Kashrut laws also forbid using dairy products with meat, so kosher schnitzel is prepared with cooking oil.
 Schnitzel has become so popular that it is regularly described as one of Israel's "national dishes."